 Stir until the Borax dissolves

-Pour into storage container or spray bottle.
+Pour the clear liquid into storage container or spray bottle.

 Step 3: Application